 Central sleep apnea (CSA) is a much rarer type of sleep apnea.
 The breathing difficulty isn’t from the airway itself but rather from the part of the brain that controls your breathing.
 A major symptom of CSA is a repeating cycle where your breathing gradually slows until you stop breathing altogether for a brief period.
-Mixed sleep apnea is a combination of OSA and CSA symptoms, though it typically presents as OSA first.

 If you are diagnosed with obstructive sleep apnea, your healthcare provider may recommend a continuous positive airway pressure (CPAP) machine for treatment.
 A CPAP machine gives you pressurized air as you sleep to ensure your airway stays open.
 Patients who use a CPAP machine consistently experience improved quality of life and reduced cognitive impairment.
 CPAP therapy may also reduce blood pressure.

 However, CPAP machines are not the only treatment for OSA.
 Your doctor can help you determine what treatments might work best for you.